lily983/Debug-ROS/README.md

 Invalid roslaunch XML syntax: mismatched tag
 --> Check if every tag has been self-closing. e.g. <arg hhhhh > is wrong, <arg hhhh /> is self-closing

+# ROS Program
 ## Start a ros node
+  NodeHandle is the way to communicate with ros master.
+You advertise/subscribe on topic/service/action through nodehandle, so that ros master knows what this node wants.
 ```
 /**
 **  Simple ROS Node